Nazi-era stolen painting returned to Jewish owners' descendants | DW | 03.07.2019

 The painting was discovered when German police were investigating a tax case at Gurlitt's home in Munich in 2012.

-Provenance Research Gurlitt suspect that a large number of paintings in 's collection were stolen from Jewish owners.
+Provenance Research Gurlitt suspect that a large number of paintings in the collection were stolen from Jewish owners.

 "Quai de Clichy" is the sixth to be returned since the project began.
 "Countless, mostly Jewish art-collectors like Gaston Prosper Levy were persecuted, stolen from or dispossessed by the NSDAP,” Grütters said.